Linaro/website/_posts/current/blog/2021-06-23-porting-common-linux-tools-into-morello-architecture.md

 ---
 layout: post
 title: Porting common Linux tools into Morello Architecture
-description: "Morello is a research program developed by Arm in collaboration with the University of Cambridge.
-Its aim is to develop and use a Capability Hardware Enhanced RISC Instructions (CHERI) architecture.
-Since Morello is a research project, it has many loose ends and open questions.
-In this blog, Linaro interns Lorenzo Carletti and Camilla Memola talk about the work they did to help identify how easy (or difficult) Morello is to get started with. "
+description: "In this blog, Linaro interns Lorenzo Carletti & Camilla Memola talk about the work they did to help identify how easy (or difficult) Morello is to get started with. "
 date: 2021-06-23 09:18:44
 image: /assets/images/content/Chip_background_UNDER_2MB.jpg
 tags: